ektrah/rdf-toolkit/README.md

 ## Usage

-RDF Toolkit has a command-line interface with the syntax `npx rdf <command> [options]`.
+RDF Toolkit has a command-line interface with the syntax `rdf <command> [options]`.

 ### make explorer

-This command will generate an HTML file that contains an interactive graph explorer that can be used to view and explore the contents of Turtle and RDF data.
+This command will generate an HTML file that contains an interactive graph explorer that can be used to view and explore the contents of Turtle documents.

 ### make site

-This command will generate a static website from the contents of Turtle and RDF data.
+This command will generate a static website from the contents of Turtle documents.

 ### serve